 If you left much of the course unfinished, you might want to finish the course before you switch courses.

 If you’ve memorized the questions of a review provider, it is almost always time to change something.
-You can’t prepare for the CPA Exam by memorizing questions, you have to learn the topics, and you can’t learn the topics if you’re answering questions by rote.
+You can’t prepare for the CPA Exam by memorizing questions; you have to learn the topics, and you can’t learn topics if you’re answering questions by rote.

 CPA review courses aren’t cheap, and if you’ve already purchased a review course, the price is especially noteworthy.
 That is why Gleim offers a deal for candidates who have already purchased the course of another review provider.
-Check out our Help Me Pass program to learn how you can save hundreds of dollars off of your review course today.
+You can save up to $750 on a new review course!

 Once you’ve identified the problems with your previous study plan, it is time to prepare a new one.

 Create a new study schedule based on the problems you identified.